MicrosoftLearning/MB-335-Dynamics-365-Supply-Chain-Management-Expert/Instructions/Labs/M3 Case Study 1B Implement production methods.md

 3. Select **Save**.

-    >**Note** In case if Base attribute column is not visible click three dots and click Insert columns.
+    >**Note** In case if Base attribute column is not visible select three dots and select Insert columns.
 Search for b and select Base attribute.

-4. Click **Update**.
+4. Select **Update**.

 5. In the **Base attribute** field, enter or select **Acidity**.